sqlitebrowser/sqlitebrowser/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: Bug Report
 about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

 ---

 <!--
 Thanks for coming here to report a bug. :)

-Please describe it in this section, fill out the correct check boxes below with an "x", then click the "Submit new issue" button at the bottom -->
+Please describe it in the sections below, fill out the correct check boxes with an "x", replacing the space inside [ ], then click the "Submit new issue" button at the bottom
+-->

 Details for the issue